lozziboy/arduino-serial-variable-table/README.md

       * after the variables mapping, is necessary to call the update instruction to refresh them all at each loop scan
         `SerialWatcher.Update();`

-   5. upload the software to the shield and then run SerialWatcherApp on a laptop to monitor/edit the mapped global variables
+   5. upload the software to the shield and then run SerialWatcherApp on your computer to monitor/edit the mapped global variables

 ![Example](https://github.com/lozziboy/arduino-serial-watch-table/blob/main/example.PNG)